-- Other.

-- Required at Initial Determination

-- Required at Redetermination
+- [x] Required at Initial Determination - [x] Required at Redetermination

 Resources: Self-attestation, verification required if over \$900,000.
 The applicant/recipient's statement is acceptable for verification of resources unless the household is near the resource maximum limit, or the information given is inconsistent or questionable from information known to the Department.
 The same procedures employed at certification are used at recertification.

 Disability: SSI Paperwork or Physician's documentation at initial application and determination of eligibility.

+3.1.9 Strategies for timely eligibility determinations

-3.1.9 Which strategies, if any, will the Lead Agency use to ensure the timeliness of eligibility determinations upon receipt of applications?
+Which strategies, if any, will the Lead Agency use to ensure the timeliness of eligibility determinations upon receipt of applications?
 Check all that apply.

-✓ Time limit for making eligibility determinations Describe length of time: Within 30 days of receiving complete application, including receipt of verification documentation (however, cases can be held open longer with the client's permission or to verify changes in applicant's information). ▼ Track and monitor the eligibility determination process Other.
-Describe: None
+- [x] a.
+Time limit for making eligibility determinations.
+Describe length of time: Within 30 days of receiving complete application, including receipt of verification documentation (however, cases can be held open longer with the client's permission or to verify changes in applicant's information).

+- [x] b.
+Track and monitor the eligibility determination process

+- [] c.
+Other.
+Describe:

+- [] d.
+None

-- 3.1.10 Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement. - 3.1.10 Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement.
+- 3.1.10 Exception to TANF work requirements

+Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement.